neptune-ai/neptune-r/README.md

 run$stop()
 ```

 If you are running a script it will stop tracking automatically at the end.
-However, in interactive environment such as RStudio you need to to stop it explicitely.
+However, in interactive environment such as RStudio you need to to stop it explicitly.

 ## Track metadata